-- Increased data gathering and surveillance of the incidence of COVID-19 and stroke, as well as the overall impact on stroke care in Colorado hospitals - Improved public messaging on seeking treatment for serious health conditions such as stroke even during a pandemic - Ensuring appropriate personal protective equipment in a pandemic for all healthcare workers in Colorado so that this is not a barrier to treating stroke - Continuous surveillance of stroke volumes to ensure patients with stroke are seeking care. - Improving transitions of care to skilled nursing and rehab facilities to free up valuable inpatient bed space at acute care hospitals.
+- Ongoing public messaging encouraging vaccination against COVID-19 as a way to reduce hospitalizations and maintain healthcare resources for stroke patients - Increased data gathering and surveillance of the incidence of COVID-19 and stroke, as well as the overall impact on stroke care in Colorado hospitals - Continued public messaging on seeking treatment for serious health conditions such as stroke even during a pandemic - Ensuring appropriate personal protective equipment in a pandemic for all healthcare workers in Colorado so that this is not a barrier to treating stroke - Improving transitions of care to skilled nursing and rehab facilities to free up valuable inpatient bed space at acute care hospitals. - The Board can be a resource to assist with stroke related matters and protocols for monitoring the effects of stroke and stroke care during public health emergencies.